baleada/docs/src/prose/prose/components/aside.md

 order: 0
 ---

-`ProseAside` is perfect when you want to insert additional information into an article outside the normal flow of writing.
+`BaleadaProseAside` is perfect when you want to insert additional information into an article outside the normal flow of writing.
 It renders a satisfyingly semantic `aside` element and can render an icon as well.

 :::
 ## Example